“By the time she was halfway through the show, she had the audience cheering at the end of each number.” – Richard Weisenhutter, 1968

 July 22, 1941: Filming continued on Babes on Broadway with Judy and Mickey Rooney filming a second day on the “Interior Jonesy’s Office” (with Fay Bainter) set and then moving on to the “Exterior Roof Top” set.
 Time called: 9 a.m.

-The assistant director’s notes state: “11:30-11:42 – Wait to have Miss Garlands skirt pressed – Was lying down in dressing room; lunch 12:55-1:55 p.m.; time dismissed: 6:15 p.m.”
+The assistant director’s notes state: “11:30-11:42 – Wait to have Miss Garland’s skirt pressed – Was lying down in dressing room; lunch 12:55-1:55 p.m.; time dismissed: 6:15 p.m.”

 July 22, 1952: Judy’s Decca Records single “Smilin’ Through,” was mentioned in this ad for Decca Records.
-Judy recorded the song on July 10, 1945, while she was on her honeymoon with new husband Vincente Minnelli in New York City.
+Judy recorded the song on July 10, 1945, while she was on her honeymoon with her new husband Vincente Minnelli in New York City.
 The “B” side of the single was her recording of “You’ll Never Walk Alone.”

 It’s interesting that a seven-year-old Garland recording for Decca was still being advertised, but it makes sense.
-At this point, Judy was not under contract to any record label.
+At this point, Judy was not under contract with any record label.
 The years between her leaving MGM in 1950 and the release of her four singles for Columbia Records in 1953, saw no new Garland recordings available to the public.
 Judy stayed in the public eye via radio appearances and of course her record-breaking concerts, but the recordings of those live appearances were not made available.
 MGM Records and Decca Records released recordings from their Garland catalog on a fairly regular basis and would continue to do so for the next several decades.

 Listen to the two recordings here: